thatperplextion/thatperplextion/README.md

 # 💫 About Me:
-# Hi, I'm Junaid Khan 👋
+# Hi, I'm Junaid 👋
   A Developer focussing on building AI-powered tools, automation systems, and practical software that solves real-world problems.

 🔭 Currently building